Effective Date: 1 January 2019

 - Authorized officers or volunteers of ACA.
 ACA databases are maintained, and personal information is processed, by authorized officers and volunteers at various levels of the organization.

 - Third parties in order to undertake various activities or services on our behalf in supporting the Services.
-This includes payment processing providers facilitating credit, debit and payment card transactions, website and application support and hosting providers for online services and providers for the delivery of promotional, digital advertising or other communications, such as MailChimp®.
+This includes payment processing providers facilitating credit, debit and payment card transactions, website and application support and hosting providers for online services and providers for the delivery of promotional, digital advertising or other communications, such as MailChimp® and Salsa Engage.

 - We may use the information that you provide if we are under a duty to disclose or share your information in order to comply with (and/or where we believe we are under a duty to comply with) any legal obligation; or to enforce the relevant terms of service or any other agreement; or to protect our rights or the rights of third parties.
 This includes exchanging information with other companies and organizations such as credit agencies, law enforcement or government bodies or the courts in connection with a criminal investigation, suspected illegal activity, fraud prevention and detection, or in legal proceedings.

-We do not control information which is sent from your browser to third parties, including social media platforms, analytics companies and advertising networks that receive information in the normal course of your online activities.
+We do not control information which is sent from your browser to third parties, including social media platforms, analytics companies, online petitions and advertising networks that receive information in the normal course of your online activities.

 Personal information may be transferred to other countries where ACA or its service providers maintain operations.
 These countries may not have equivalent data protection laws to the country from where you access the Services or, in the case of transfers subject to European law, may not be subject to an adequacy decision by the European Commission (EC).
 An adequacy decision is a decision taken by the EC establishing that a third country provides a comparable level of protection of personal data to that in the EU, through its domestic law or its international commitments.